ohjho/chatbot_guide/README.md

 ![image of task-orientated chatbot](https://cdn-images-1.medium.com/max/800/1*2c7v8bwGxJbkglxGhuTiJA.jpeg)

 Fits most real-world business needs and trained in a specific domain to handle a few particular tasks.
+#### Open Domain
+Where the conversation can go anywhere on an infinite number of topics. [mitsuku](https://www.pandorabots.com/mitsuku/) and [DeepQA](https://github.com/AbdelrahmanRadwan/Open-Domain-ChatBot) are two examples.
 ### Rule-based vs Self learning
 #### Rule-based
 Answers are generated based on rules that it's been trained on.
 This type of bots can handle simple queries but fail at complex ones